Blogpost · February 27, 2026

 When to Use PEFT vs Full Fine-Tuning

-PEFT is ideal when:
+PEFT is the right choice when:

-- You have limited GPU resources.
+• You have limited GPU resources.

 Full fine-tuning is better when: